-Live-in Student Firefighter Externship:
+Live-In Student Firefighter Option:

-The Live-In Firefighter Externship is offered in cooperation with various area fire departments.
-Through this externship, students are hired to live in area fire houses (rent free) in exchange for being "on call" during specific hours.

-Admission to the Live-In Student Firefighter program is not guaranteed (space is limited) and depends upon a successful job interview and satisfactory completion of pre-service training.
+The Live-In Firefighter option is offered in cooperation with various area fire departments.
+Through this opportunity, students are hired to live in area fire houses (rent free) in exchange for being "on call" during specific hours.
+Admission to the Live-In Student Firefighter program is not guaranteed (space is limited) and depends upon a successful job interview and satisfactory completion of preservice training.
 Early application for the limited live-in positions is strongly encouraged.
 Live-in students have a greater persistence rate with 85% reaching graduation within three years.
-Live-in students have a greater success rate in classes because they apply what they learn on a daily basis.
+Live-in students have a greater success rate in classes because they apply what they learn daily.
 In addition, these students have access to members of their host departments who can tutor them on topics and skills.
+Students who choose the live-in option and obtain certificates from the in-service portion of their program submit those through the Prior Learning Assessment process for appropriate credit in the program.